rems-project/minisail/README.md

 The ./src directory contains a wrapper for code exported from Isabelle for the Sail type validator and converter.
 It invokes the Sail type checker and if that passes can invoke the validator and converter.

+# What can be validated?

+The validator will validate as correct:

+* All of Sail type check tests except one using exisentials.
+* ?? of RISCV model.

 [1] - 'ISA Semantics for ARMv8-A, RISC-V, and CHERI-MIPS' https://www.cl.cam.ac.uk/users/pes20/sail/sail-popl2019.pdf